Zelzahn/elixir-pdf-generator/README.md

 config :pdf_generator,
     use_chrome: true,                           # <-- make sure you installed node/puppeteer
     prefer_system_executable: true              # <-- set this if you installed the NPM dependencies globally
-    raise_on_missing_wkhtmltopdf_binary: false, # <-- so the app won't complain about a missing wkhtmltopdf
+    raise_on_missing_weasyprint_binary: false, # <-- so the app won't complain about a missing wkhtmltopdf
 ```

 ### More options